zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/custom-firmware/index.md

 That said, the general process is fairly straightforward.
-Of course, it helps **a lot** if you've [built and booted your own](/chromium-os/developer-guide) Chromium OS image at least once so that you're familiar with the development environment.
+Of course, it helps **a lot** if you've [built and booted your own](/chromium-os/developer-guide) ChromiumOS image at least once so that you're familiar with the development environment.

-Google pushes frequent updates to the running Chrome OS system so that over time it just gets better.
+Google pushes frequent updates to the running ChromeOS system so that over time it just gets better.
 However, since the initial portion of the BIOS is read-only, only the read-write part of the BIOS can be updated and the requirement that it interoperate with the RW portion limits the amount of change